shiva1422/ProPianistPrivacy/Readme.md

 <body>
 <strong>Privacy Policy</strong>
 <p>
-     ProPianist app is built as free app.
-This SERVICE is provided by us at no cost and is intended for use as is.
+     ProTempo app is built as free app.
+This SERVICE is provided by us at no cost and is intended for use as without any warranty is.
 </p>
 <p>